shagadellic/SolarData/README.md

 This all runs well on a preloved (<150 bucks) Intel Nuc siting in the laundry

-Was fun to circumvent server side Java that snookered the usual powershell html parsing.
+Was fun to circumvent server side Java that snookered all the usual powershell html parsing.
-Has proven to be a robust data source!
-Will create some apps for the home hub to do useful stuff
+Very simple but it has proven to create a robust left field data source!

+I will get around to creating some apps that will use the data.

 If you are a real programmer and can do this better / less lines of code / whatever.. please share!